 The art therapist has a network of professionals to consult with regarding the therapy.

-A meeting is then arranged to discuss the referral further.
+A meeting is held to discuss the referral further.

 For sessions to proceed I must obtain written consent, this meets current GDPR regulations.

-Price will be dependant on the specific requirements of your organisation.
-This will be in line with British Association of Art Therapists (BAAT) sessional fees guidance.
+Price is costed on the specific requirements of your organisation.
+This will reflect the British Association of Art Therapists (BAAT) sessional fees guidance.

 Groups on average are 1.5- 2 hours dependant on the client group attending and type of group requested.

-Whole or half day purchasing is a cost effective way of employing an art therapist within your organisation.
+Whole or half day purchasing is a cost effective way of employing an art therapist.
 Allowing assessments, meetings and liaison to be included in the fee.